fmerg/pymerkle/docs/tree.rst

     >>>

+If no config is provided, then a default SHA256/UTF-8 tree in security mode is constructed.

 Encryption
 ==========

+Encrypting a record into the Merkle-tree means to append a new leaf storing the hash value of that record, restructure the tree accordingly and recalculate some interior hashes, which culminates in the recalculation of the root-hash represeting the tree's updated state.
+The final structure is uniquely determined by the growing strategy of the tree, as specified by its internal mechanics.

 Single record encryption
 ------------------------

 .. code-block:: python

-    tree = MerkleTree()

-    tree.encrypt('some string')
-    tree.encrypt(b'some bytestring')
+    tree.encrypt('string value')
+    tree.encrypt(b'bytestring')

 Bulk file encryption
 --------------------

-*Encrypting the content of a file into* the Merkle-tree means updating it with the newly created leaf storing the digest if that content (i.e., encrypting the file's content as a single record).
+Encrypting the content of a file means to append a new leaf storing the hash value of that content (i.e., encrypting the file's content as a single record):

 .. code-block:: python

     tree.encrypt_file_content('relative_path/to/sample_file')

-The provided path is the file's relative path with respect to the current working directory.
+.. note:: The provided path must be relative with respect to the current
+      working directory.

 Per line file encryption
 ------------------------

-*Encrypting per line a file into* the Merkle-tree means encrypting its lines successively as single records.
+Encrypting per line a file means to encrypt successively its lines as single
+records:

 .. code-block:: python

     >>> tree = MerkleTree()
+    >>> tree.size
+    0
     >>>
     >>> tree.encrypt_file_per_line('tests/logdata/large_APACHE_log')

     Encrypting file per line: 100%|████████████████████████████████| 1546/1546 [00:00<00:00, 50762.84it/s]
     Encryption complete

+    >>> tree.size
+    3091
     >>>

-The provided argument is the file's relative path with respect to the current working directory.
+.. note:: The provided path must be relative with respect to the current
+      working directory.

 Inspection
 ==========

-Invoking a Merkle-tree from inside the Python interpreter displays info about its idenity (*uuid*), fixed configuration (*hash type*, *encoding type*, *security mode*) and current state (*size*, *length*, *height*, *root-hash*):
+Invoking a Merkle-tree inside the Python interpreter displays info about its fixed configuration and and current state:

 .. code-block:: python